rekalogika/rekalogika-docs/docs/analytics/04-query/02-cube-result.md

 `Result` object.
 It returns the apex `CubeCell` that has no dimension and thus represents the entire data cube.

 A `CubeCell` represents a single cell in the data cube.
-Each cell contains a tuple of dimensions and measures.
+Each cell contains coordinates of dimensions and measures.
 You can drill down from a cube cell into a more specific cube by calling the `drillDown()` or `slice()` method.

 ## Class Diagram